Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Introduction

 In recent work by Filipuk and one of the authors~\cite{KeckerFilipuk}, the notion of the space of initial conditions is extended to equations of quasi-Painlev\'e type.
 Here, it is shown that for certain classes of equations one obtains a regular initial value problem after a finite number of blow-ups, if in addition one changes the role of dependent variables in the system obtained after the last blow-up.
 However, in the quasi-Painlev\'e case, the space constructed in this way does no longer satisfy the definition of a space of initial conditions in the strict sense, as due to the branching in the solutions the fibration obtained here is not uniform.
 In the quasi-Painlev\'e case we therefore refer to the notion of {\it defining manifold} for the fibres of the space constructed in the blow-up process.

-The Painlev\'e identification problem is the question to determine, for a given equation with the Painlev\'e property, to which type of Painlev\'e equation it belongs (i.e.\ to which of the equations it is equivalent under bi-rational transformations).
+The Painlev\'e equivalence problem is the question to determine, for a given equation with the Painlev\'e property, to which type of Painlev\'e equation it belongs (i.e.\ to which of the equations it is equivalent under bi-rational transformations).
 The geometric approach to the Painlev\'e equations initiated by Okamoto and Sakai allows exactly this: by constructing the space of initial conditions for a given equation with the Painlev\'e property, one can compare it to the space of initial conditions for the six Painlev\'e equations in standard form.
 In particular, by finding a one-to-one correspondence between the irreducible components of the inaccessible divisor arising from the blow-up process, one can obtain an explicit change of coordinates to an suitable Painlev\'e equation.
 See also the review article~\cite{Kajiwara2017} and the more recent articles~\cite{Dzhamay2021} on this topic.

 In~\cite{MDAKec} the authors of the present article show that the geometric approach can be extended, at least to certain extent, to classes of Hamiltonian systems for equations with the quasi-Painlev\'e property.
 This includes e.g.\ quasi-Painlev\'e equations analogous to $\text{P}_{\text{II}}$ and $\text{P}_{\text{IV}}$.
-Here, the process of computing the defining manifold for the system (analog to constructing the space of initial conditions in the Painlev\'e case) allows one firstly to find, within a given class of Hamiltonian systems, the conditions on the coefficients under which these have the quasi-Painlev\'e property, and secondly, to identify the given system with other known systems or equations with the same singularity signature.
-This last step would allows us, like in the Painlev\'e case, to find explicit bi-rational changes of variables to a known equation with the quasi-Painlev\'e property.
-It is an important question whether such identification is always possible.
-Although this is possible for the cases presented in~\cite{MDAKec}, in this article we will also come across (a $1$-parameter family of) Hamiltonian systems with isomorphic defining manifolds which are, however, inequivalent under bi-rational transformations.
+Here, the process of computing the defining manifold for the system (analog to constructing the space of initial conditions in the Painlev\'e case) allows one firstly, to find, within a given class of Hamiltonian systems, the conditions on the coefficients under which these have the quasi-Painlev\'e property, and secondly, to identify the given system with other known systems or equations with the same singularity signature.
+This last step allows us, like in the Painlev\'e case, to find explicit bi-rational changes of variables to a known equation with the quasi-Painlev\'e property.
+While here we find explicit correspondences for all cases that occur, it is an open question whether such identification is always possible.